grafana/google-sheets-datasource/docs/sources/configure.md

 }
 ```

 Replace the placeholders with your values.
-For more examples and options, see the [Grafana Terraform provider documentation](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/data_source).
+For more examples and options, refer to the [Grafana Terraform provider documentation](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/data_source).